tdwg/process/review_manager.md

 Public Review comments are openly visible to all.
 Comments are normaly posted by and identified to the commenter.
 Anonymous comments can when justified be communicated to and posted by the Review Manager on behalf of the commenter.
 The Author can examine comments, discuss issues with the Review Manager, and prepare responses or changes once the first comment is posted.

-An issue tracking system can be used in the public review.
+An issue tracking system can be used in the Public Review.
 The basic requirement is that

 - The public can view and _easily_ comment on the proposal.
 - That all comments can be identified to an individual with at least an email address (which is at least known to the Review Manager).